Finite Disorder Critical Point in Brittle-to-Ductile Transition in Amorphous Solids with Aspherical Impurities

-{\bf 3d model:} The 3D Kob-Anderson model (referred to as 3D) \cite{KA} represents a binary mixture comprising A- and B-type Lennard-Jones particles, with a concentration ratio of $80:20$.
-This generic model resembles molecular glass-forming liquid, $Ni_{80}P_{20}$.
+{ We conduct simulations of a binary Kob-Anderson mixture of Lennard-Jones particles in both two and three dimensions.
+The model details are as follows: +0.1in {\bf 3d model:} The 3D Kob-Anderson model (referred to as 3D) \cite{KA} represents a binary mixture comprising A- and B-type Lennard-Jones particles, with a concentration ratio of $80 : 20$.
+This generic model resembles molecular glass-forming liquid, $Ni80P20$.
 The following potential governs the interaction between particles:

 where $\alpha$ and $\beta$ vary in A, B and the interaction strengths and radii are $\epsilon_{_{AA}}=1.0$, $\epsilon_{_{AB}}=1.5$, $\epsilon_{_{BB}}=0.5$; $\sigma_{_{AA}}=1.0$, $\sigma_{_{BB}}=0.88$ and $\sigma_{_{AB}}=0.8$.
 The interaction is truncated at $r=2.5\sigma_{\alpha\beta}$ and is smoothed by adding up to $2^{nd}$ order terms.